Emotion Separation and Recognition from a Facial Expression by Generating the Poker Face with Vision Transformers: Introduction

-Our main contribution are summarized as follows. \begin{itemize} \item We propose PF-ViT, a novel FER model composed of plain ViTs, to separate and recognize the emotion from a facial expression via an auxiliary task of poker face generation without the need for paired images.
-Our method alleviates the influence of disturbance and obtains significant improvements. \item We demonstrate the high potential of vanilla ViTs for FER, by leveraging self-supervised MAE pre-training on unlabeled facial expression data.
-We show a tiny ViT with only 5M parameters can already achieve competitive performance, compared with previous SOTA methods. \item Our method sets a new state of the art, with the best accuracy numbers of 92.07\%, 67.23\%, 64.10\% and 91.16\% on RAF-DB, AffectNet-7, AffectNet-8 and FERPlus datasets, respectively.
-Furthermore, PF-ViT, for the first time, with vanilla Transformer backbones, synthesizes the realistic poker face of an arbitrary expressive face successfully. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We propose a novel in-the-wild FER model called PF-ViT, which utilizes plain ViTs to separate and recognize facial expressions and generate corresponding emotionless faces simultaneously, given a facial image.
+We train PF-ViT in a GAN framework without the need for paired images, where PF-ViT is encouraged to disentangle the pure emotion-related features, leading to an obvious improvement in FER performance. \item We demonstrate the high potential of vanilla ViTs for FER by employing the MAE representation learing framework to pre-train ViT encoders using only unlabeled FER data.
+Furthermore, we show a tiny ViT with only 5.6M parameters has achieved decent performance, compared to previous advanced FER models\footnote{These MAE pre-training models will be available at: \url{https://github.com/MSA-LMC/MAE-SFER}.}. \item Our method achieves SOTA performance on popular in-the-wild FER datasets, obtaining the highest accuracy of 92.07\%, 67.23\%, 64.10\% and 91.16\% on RAF-DB, AffectNet-7, AffectNet-8 and FERPlus datasets, respectively.
+Moreover, to the best of our knowledge, this is the first attempt to synthesize a realistic emotionless face from an arbitrary expressive face using plain Transformer backbones without paired data. \end{itemize}

+The remainder of this paper is organized as follows.
+Sec. \ref{sec:related-work} reviews the related work briefly.
+Details of our method are elaborated in Sec. \ref{sec:our-method}.
+Sec. \ref{sec:our-experiment} provides the experimental results and analysis.
+Finally, we conclude this paper in Sec. \ref{sec:our-conclusion}.